The Uniqueness of the Song of Ha'azinu

 D. "GOD DID NOT MEAN TO WIPE OUT THE NAME OF ISRAEL"

-There is one place in Tanakh where we find the application of the idea of parashat Ha'azinu.
+There are a few places in Tanakh where we find the application of the idea of parashat Ha'azinu.
 The books of the Prophets are filled with scenarios of sin-punishment-redemption.
 Usually (especially in Sefer Shoftim), the redemption follows repentance, as a continuation of the scenario of repentance described in parashat Vayelekh.
 However, towards the end of the First Commonwealth, Am Yisrael require other means of salvation.
 During the time of Yehoachaz ben Yehu, king of Israel, who performed evil in God's eyes, the annihilation of the tribes of Israel was prevented only by virtue of the merits of the forefathers.
 This is in line with the rebuke in Sefer Vayikra.
 "Chazael, the king of Aram, oppressed Israel all the days of Yehoachaz.
-God granted them grace and had mercy upon them and turned towards them BECAUSE OF HIS COVENANT WITH AVRAHAM, YITZHAK AND YAAKOV, and would not countenance their destruction, nor has He cast them from before Him until now" (II Melakhim 113:22-23).
+God granted them grace and had mercy upon them and turned towards them BECAUSE OF HIS COVENANT WITH AVRAHAM, YITZCHAK AND YAAKOV, and would not countenance their destruction, nor has He cast them from before Him until now" (II Melakhim 113:22-23).

 However, it appears that at this stage, "the merit of the forefathers ran out."
 In the next chapter, concerning Yerav'am ben Yoash, king of Israel, the omission of the merit of the forefathers is blatantly obvious.
 Instead, there is a tone that connects us directly with the song of Ha'azinu: "He restored the border of Israel from the entrance to Chamat to the sea of the Arava… For God saw the very bitter affliction of Israel; there was no one shut up nor anyone left free, nor anyone to help Israel.
 For God had not meant to wipe out the name of Israel from beneath the heavens, and so He saved them by the hand of Yerav'am ben Yoash" (II Melakhim 14:25-27).
 These expressions are both thematically and linguistically reminiscent of the words of the song: "For God will judge His people and He will repent for His servants when He sees that their power is gone, and there is no-one shut up or left free" (36).
 The episode of Yerav'am ben Yoash proves the existence of a special level in the relationship between God and Israel, based upon which God will save His people even when they have no merit making them worthy of this salvation.